Ripudaman Singh: Deposition

 In 1923, Ripudaman Singh agreed to leave Nabha and to settle at Dehradun.
 For this he was granted by the British a large allowance.
 However, he continued to intrigue and attempt to regain control of Nabha to some degree.
 In 1927, he went on pilgrimage to Sri Abichal Nagar Hazur Sahib and retook the Khalsa initiation rites, taking the name of Gurcharan Singh.
 The next year, he was formally deposed by the British for sedition and succeeded by his eldest son, Pratap Singh Nabha in 1928.
 He was stripped of his rank and titles and exiled to Kodaikanal in the Madras Presidency.
 Thereafter, he was known officially as Gurcharan Singh.

 Death

-Ripudaman Singh died at Kodaikanal (TamilNadu) on 12 December 1942, aged 59.
+Ripudaman Singh died at Kodaikanal (in Tamil Nadu) on 12 December 1942, aged 59.

 Family

 Ripudaman Singh married three times, twice to ladies of royal blood and once morganatically: